 Evidence indicates that rural communities are disadvantaged on multiple health and health-related measures.
-The for example, in 2014 "the number of potentially excess deaths from the five leading causes [heart disease, stroke, chronic lower respiratory disease, cancer, and unintentional injury] in rural areas was higher than those in urban areas.
-The Additionally, data from 2001-2015 show nonmetropolitan/rural counties experienced higher suicide death rates (17.32) than in medium/small (14.86) or large metropolitan counties (11.92).
+The related measures in 2014 the number of potentially excess deaths from the five leading causes [heart disease, stroke, chronic lower respiratory disease, cancer, and unintentional injury] in rural areas was higher than those in urban areas.
+Additionally, data from 2001-2015 show nonmetropolitan/rural counties experienced higher suicide death rates (17.32) than in medium/small (14.86) or large metropolitan counties (11.92).